Last Modified: 4/1/2021

 Q: What are the signature requirements for medical documentation?
 Are there any exceptions?
 What will happen if I submit a medical record without required authentication?

-A. The Centers for Medicare & Medicaid Services (CMS) requires that any Medicare service provided or ordered must be authenticated by the author -- the one who provided or ordered that service.
+A. CMS requires that any Medicare service provided or ordered must be authenticated by the author -- the one who provided or ordered that service.
 Authentication may be accomplished through the provision of a hand-written or an electronic signature; however, stamp signatures are unacceptable.

 In addition, any documentation submitted to substantiate the medical necessity for a service billed to Medicare must clearly identify the patient, date of service, and the provider of the service.
 The purpose of the authentication (signature) requirement is to ensure that the services rendered have been accurately and appropriately documented, reviewed, and authenticated.